List of diplomatic missions of Germany: Travel warnings and "Krisenvorsorgeliste"

 Germany regularly publishes travel warnings on the website of the Auswärtiges Amt (Federal Foreign Office) to its citizens.
-The Office allows German citizens to register online in a special list, the Krisenvorsorgeliste ("Crisis-Prevention List") before they travel abroad (Elektronische Erfassung von Deutschen im Ausland [ELEFAND] Electronic Registration of Germans Being Abroad).
+The Office allows German citizens to register online in a special list, the Krisenvorsorgeliste ("Crisis preparedness list") before they travel abroad (Elektronische Erfassung von Deutschen im Ausland [ELEFAND] Electronic Registration of Germans Being Abroad).
 With a password, the registered persons can change or update their data.
 The registration is voluntary and free of charge.
 It can be used for longer stays (longer than 3 months), but also for a vacation of only two weeks.
 The earliest date of registration is 10 days before the planned trip.